1. What is measles?

 3. What are the stages of measles and how long does a person stay infectious?

-- Mild signs like fever, sore throat, inflamed eyes and runny nose occurs.
+- Mild symptoms (runny nose, fever, inflamed eyes and sore throat)

-- Red and slightly raised spots appear on the face and then on hands and body
+- Slightly raised red spots appearing on the face, followed by the hands and body

-- The infected person can spread the virus from 4 days before the rashes to 4 days after the appearance of rashes.
+- The person is infectious from four days prior and four days post the appearance of rashes.

 4. Is there a way to prevent it?